FiyonaK/Prediction-of-Product-Sales/README.md

 #### Maximum Retail Price ($)
 ![image](https://github.com/FiyonaK/Prediction-of-Product-Sales/assets/138833676/e434c63f-cf63-4bfe-ab70-b68bf5c63f4c)

-This histogram shows that he majority of items are have a maximum retail price of between $100 and $200 with a slight dip just under the $150 mark.
+This histogram shows that the majority of items have a maximum retail price of between $100 and $200 with a slight dip just under the $150 mark.

 #### Explanatory Data Analysis
 For the explanatory data analysis, the following was conducted: